 Some electronic heaters rely on radiant heat.
 The natural movement of warm air inside the tent will eventually spread the warmth of a radiant electronic heater.

-However, this can take a long time, and in a really cold climate, you could end up losing the heat faster than it can spread inside your tent.
+However, this can take a long time, and in a frigid climate, you could lose the heat faster than it can spread inside your tent.

-An electric heater with a blower spreads the heat faster to different corners of the tent.
-It’ll be the icing on the cake if it has a swivel function too.
+An electric heater with a blower spreads the heat faster to different tent corners.
+It’ll be the icing on the cake if it has a swivel function, too.

 A heater with a thermostat allows you to set a temperature, and the electric heater will automatically shut down after it reaches the set temperature.
-This saves your car battery energy, which is an important resource when you rely on an electric heater for heating.
+This saves your car battery energy, which is vital when you rely on an electric heater for heating.

 Amazon Basics 1500W Ceramic Heater is available on Amazon through this link.